 “Price is what you pay.
 Value is what you get.”

-For the rest of this article, we will focus in on the wedding event as an example for our event principal and helpful event decision solutions.
+For the rest of this article, we will focus on the wedding event as an example of our event success principle and helpful event decision solutions.
+We will show you how to apply Mr. Buffett's sage advice to focus first on value in the context of your wedding objective.
+The prices of the various event elements will be optimized in the context of how you define value.
 You may apply this example to many big events!

 As a rule of thumb: If you keep the joy and love of your wedding community as the focus, you should be able to reduce the cost of lower-priority event facts.

 Your family and friends look forward to bringing love and joy as your value.
 You need to provide a safe, supportive environment enabling your community to keep that love and joy as a memory.
 Anything more is likely overpaying.